-The storage rental business is obviously massive, with self-storage locations all over the place.
-Those units’ prices can be surprisingly high, so it’s easy to see why customers would be interested in renting storage space from an individual instead.
+The storage rental business is massive, with self-storage locations everywhere.
+The prices of those units can be surprisingly high, so it’s easy to see why customers would be interested in renting storage space from an individual instead.

-Best of all, renting your storage space is easy thanks to Neighbor.
-It’s free to list your space and people in your area will be able to find your listing through Neighbor’s popular platform.
+Best of all, renting your storage space is easy, thanks to Neighbor.
+It’s free to list your space, and people in your area can find your listing through Neighbor’s popular platform.

 With the help of Fetch, renting out your truck is a profitable side hustle that doesn’t require a lot of time.
 They’ll market your truck to people in your local area, handle customer service, perform renter verification, and process payments.
-You can even use the Fetch smart device so renters will able able to unlock the truck with their phone, eliminating the need to meet in person.
-Fetch also has insurance that will cover your truck while it is being rented.
+You can even use the Fetch smart device so renters can unlock the truck with their phone, eliminating the need to meet in person.
+Fetch also has insurance that will cover your truck while it’s being rented.

 - Great side hustle for busy people